NuGet packages in the package registry

 You can publish a package using the --api-key option instead of username and password:

-• <package_file> is your package filename, ending in .nupkg.
+• <package_file> with your package filename, ending in .nupkg.

-• <source_url> is the URL of the NuGet package registry.
+• <source_url> with the URL of the NuGet package registry.

 For example:

-If you’re using NuGet with GitLab CI/CD, a CI job token can be used instead of a personal access token or deploy token.
-The token inherits the permissions of the user that generates the pipeline.
+If you’re publishing NuGet packages with GitLab CI/CD, you can use a CI_JOB_TOKEN predefined variable instead of a personal access token or deploy token.
+The job token inherits the permissions of the user or member that generates the pipeline.

-This example shows how to create a new package each time the main branch is updated:
+To publish new packages each time the main branch is updated:

 default: